awsdocs/aws-cdk-guide/doc_source/testing.md

 ## Running tests<a name="testing_running_tests"></a>

 For reference, here are the commands you use to run tests in your AWS CDK app\.
-These are the same commands you'd use to run the tests in any project using the same testig framework\.
+These are the same commands you'd use to run the tests in any project using the same testing framework\.
 For languages that require a build step, include that to make sure your tests have been compiled\.

 ------
 #### [ TypeScript ]